 License the Challenge

-For more information please contact Sarah Henry at email@example.com or call 415-957-0202 x 11.
+For more information please go to www.next10.org/license, or contact Sarah Henry at firstname.lastname@example.org or 415-957-0202 x 11.
 We look forward to working with you to create budget education tools that will engage your community!

 The Federal Budget Challenge